 Parenting Plan client

 Why select Chuck Hill as your mediator?
 Among the directories and lists of qualified, available mediators, you have many choices.
 In selecting Chuck, you will be working with a mediator who has experienced the difficulties of raising a child as a single parent, takes a practical rather than theoretical approach to parenting and relationship problems, and who has learned the importance of the emotional side of disputes only after years of trying to avoid that very issue.
 Chuck is known to employ warmth and a sense of humor, but is definitely not a hand-wringing “kumbaya” guy.
 He is a results oriented, facilitative mediator.

 Chuck has been approved for both Family and Civil mediations by the Tennessee Supreme Court under its strenuous Rule 31 listing requirements, and has worked extensively with both married and unmarried parents.
 He has facilitated many landlord/tenant issues through the Fair Housing Council of Orange County, CA, and the MDHA here in TN, as well as a variety of civil cases in CA and TN.
 He is also flexible and can conduct virtual mediations via online video conference and/or face-to-face.

-Chuck has had considerable cross-cultural and international experience, is the Vice Chair of the Nashville Conflict Resolution Center (NCRC), and holds an appointment as an Ombudsman/Mediator with the U.S. Department of Defense, assisting service members and their employers with disputes involving employment status following deployment with the National Guard or Reserve.
+Chuck has had considerable cross-cultural and international experience, is the past Vice Chair of the Nashville Conflict Resolution Center (NCRC), and holds an appointment as an Ombudsman/Mediator with the U.S. Department of Defense, assisting service members and their employers with disputes involving employment status following deployment with the National Guard or Reserve.